mchechulnikov/photosphere-mapping/README.md

-void MapTo<TSource, TTarget>(this TTarget target, TSource source);    // Map from existent object to another one void MapToObject(this object target, object source);                  // Map from existent object to another one TTarget Map<TSource, TTarget>(this TSource source);                   // Map from existent object to new object
+void MapTo<TSource, TTarget>(this TTarget target, TSource source);    // Map from existent object to another one void MapToObject(this object target, object source);                  // Map from existent object to another one TTarget Map<TSource, TTarget>(this TSource source);                   // Map from existent object to new object TTarget MapObject<TTarget>(this object source);                       // Map from existent object to new object
 ```

 ## Examples